Bruce Alger

 Bruce Reynolds Alger (June 12, 1918 – April 13, 2015) was an American politician, real estate agent and developer, and a Republican U.S. representative from Texas, the first to have represented a Dallas district since Reconstruction.
 He served from 1955 until 1965.
-Though born in Dallas, Alger was reared in Webster Groves, Missouri, a small suburb of St. Louis.
+Though born in Dallas, Alger was raised in Webster Groves, Missouri, a small suburb of St. Louis.

 Early life

 Alger was the son of David Bruce Alger, a bank representative, and the former Clare Freeman, an aspiring poet and writer.
-Alger attended Princeton University in Princeton, New Jersey. on a scholarship.
+He attended Princeton University in Princeton, New Jersey on a scholarship.
 There he studied philosophy, art, and music and was a center for the football team.
 Alger graduated from Princeton with an A.B. in philosophy in 1940 after completing a 73-page long senior thesis titled "Chinese Painting." he went to work for the RCA Corporation as a field representative.

 With the coming of World War II, Alger joined the United States Army and was assigned to Squadron 5 at the Army Air Corps Advanced Flying School at Kelly Field in San Antonio, Texas.
 He flew bombers and attained the rank of captain, claiming to be among the first U.S. troops in Japan after the conclusion of the war in August 1945.
 He received the Distinguished Flying Cross.
 On his return to civilian life, RCA refused to rehire him on the grounds that he had been out of television production for too long.

+In 1943, he married his first wife, Lucille "Lynn" Antoine.

 In April 2013, Alger self-published a book on his experience in World War II; The Crew Book - Miss America '62.
 The B-29 that Alger piloted was named "Miss America '62" after his daughter who would turn 18 in 1962.
 The book details the crew's experience through training, combat, and eventually the surrender of Japan.

 In 1945, Alger moved to Dallas and formed his own real estate and land development company.
 He was chosen as the first president of the White Rock Chamber of Commerce.

 In 1950, Alger announced the development of a 180-lot subdivision in Far East Dallas off Peavy Road which was to bear his name, and is known as Alger Park.
 Alger continued to support the development after being elected to Congress, even speaking at ceremonies for the neighborhood.